dataluscorp/browser/tools/sanitizer/docs/asan_nightly.rst

 ASan Nightly
 ============

-The **ASan Nightly Project** involves building a Firefox Nightly browser with the popular
+The **ASan Nightly Project** involves building a Datalus Nightly browser with the popular
 `AddressSanitizer <https://github.com/google/sanitizers/wiki/AddressSanitizer>`__
 tool and enhancing it with remote crash reporting capabilities for any